patrickjuchli/basic-ftp/README.md

 `download(client, writableStream, remoteFilename, startAt = 0)`

 Download a file with a given filename from the current working directory and pipe its data to a writable stream.
 You may optionally start at a specific offset, for example to resume a cancelled transfer.

+## Convenience API

+The following functions could be written by you using the basic API above.
+They are part of the library because it's convenient to have them.

+`login(client, user, password)`

+Login with a username and a password.

+`useDefaultSettings(client)`

+Sends FTP commands to use binary mode (`TYPE I`) and file structure (`STRU F`).
+If TLS is enabled it will also send `PBSZ 0` and `PROT P`.
+This should be called after upgrading to TLS and logging in.

+`cd(client, remotePath)`

+Changes the working directory.

+`pwd(client)`

+Returns the current working directory.

 ## Extending the library